dishanique/Neighborhood-Map/README.md

 ## Features:

-Markers change color every time you hover over or click on one and users have the ability to use a drawing tool to display specific schools in the area they desire in polygon shape.
-In addition, the user may search for more schools in the single search box with the ability to search using distance and transportation options.
+Markers change color every time user hover over or click on marker.
+Markers will also bounce on selection.
+Users have the ability to use a drawing tool to display specific schools in the area they desire in polygon shape just for a zoom-in effect.
 Furthermore, the user may show and hide default school listing/markers on the map.

 ## API:

-Google Map, Wikipedia
+Google Map, Wikipedia (for description of schools)

 ## Tools: